This post may contain affiliate links. Read our disclosure page for full details.

-This is a guest post by Jessica of TravelKiwis
+This piece on romantic things to do in Copenhagen is a guest post by Jessica of TravelKiwis.

-Here are my top ten suggestions for things to do during a Romantic City Break in the Danish capital, Copenhagen.
+Traveling to Denmark with the one you love?
+Here are our top ten suggestions for couples for romantic things to do in Copenhagen.

 Enjoy a Picnic in the Rosenborg Castle Gardens